abishop451/TestCustomSolutions/README.md

 ###2.
 Load the module into the application.
 Add a dependency for `OrderCloud-ProductZoom` to the Four51.app module in the **`js/app.js`** file by following these steps.

- 1. In Code Editor, locate your **`js/app.js`** file, hit edit.
+ 1. In Code Editor, locate your **`js/app.js`** file; hit edit.
  2. Add **‘OrderCloud-ProductZoom’** into the file.
 Save.

 ##Usage
 ###1.
 Create a Static Spec Group for the products with Product Zoom

- 1. Locate product in catalog or create a new product
+ 1. Locate the product in your catalog or create a new product
  2. Go to Static Specs
  3. Create a Custom Static spec
  4. Create a Static Spec Group named **"ProductZoom"** with the following specs: